 The Duke University Marine Robotics and Remote Sensing Lab is offering a new, web-based course to help land trusts determine if and how UAS can be applied to their holdings.
 Duke’s research group, based at the Duke Marine Lab in Beaufort, NC, is a leader in the use of UAS for conservation and management, with over 1300 hours of flight time from surveys conducted across a variety of tropical, temperate and polar environments.

-Please contact us at email@example.com for waitlist options and for updates on our next planned offering in Summer 2018.
+Please contact us at firstname.lastname@example.org for updates on our next planned offering.

 Questions?
 Contact us at email@example.com